FocalPaint/FocalPaint/CustomShaders/Readme.md

 // in the dabarray
 struct DabMeta {
     // how many dabs to draw in this draw call
-    // should loop over dabArray
+    // should loop over dabArray, or not; do whatever you want uint32_t dabCount;
-    uint32_t dabCount;

     // global origin coordinates of texture